 Splash is probably the ultimate fish-out-of-water film, primarily because it literally features a fish out of water.
-With engaging performances from Tom Hanks and Daryl Hannah, the movie, which follows a workaholic (Hanks' Allen Bauer) as he falls for an honest-to-goodness mermaid (Hannah's Madison), is an agreeable enough romantic comedy that's deservedly become a classic of sorts.
-Splash marked Hanks' first attempt at a romantic leading man, and there's no denying that even at this early stage in his career he had screen presence to spare.
-Even in some of the more dramatic portions of the film, Hanks is surprisingly effective - a real feat considering he was, at the time, best known for playing the cross-dressing Kip on Bosom Buddies.
+With engaging performances from Tom Hanks and Daryl Hannah, the movie, which follows a workaholic (Hanks' Allen Bauer) as he falls for an honest-to-goodness mermaid (Hannah's Madison), is an agreeable romantic comedy that's deservedly become a minor classic of the genre.
+Splash marked Hanks' first attempt at a romantic leading man, and there's no denying that even at this early stage in his career he's got screen presence to spare.
 Likewise, Hannah brings a real innocence to this role; the script requires the actress to approach common items with wide-eyed wonder, and Hannah does a nice job of holding her own opposite Hanks.
-Director Ron Howard brings his usual light touch to the proceedings, and manages to hold our interest even through the movie's oddly action-packed final third.
-Once the truth about Hannah's character is revealed, the film becomes more of a thriller than a cute little romantic comedy and there's even a chase sequence as the army attempts to capture the mermaid/woman.
-Such elements appear to have been included to force Hanks' Allen into choosing a life above or below sea level, but such a decision could've been made without the unnecessary action stuff - and in the process, the film likely would've clocked in at a much more reasonable 90 minutes (as it is, Splash runs close to two hours).
-Still, for most of its running time, Splash is awfully entertaining and features a wonderful early performance from Hanks.
-As a romantic comedy, the film contains all the requisite ingredients - including an appropriately uplifting finale, ensuring that the whole thing ends on an exceedingly positive note.
+Director Ron Howard brings his usual light touch to the proceedings and manages to hold the viewer's interest even through the narrative's oddly action-packed final third (ie once the truth about Hannah's character is revealed, the film becomes more of a thriller than a cute little romantic comedy and there's even a chase sequence as the army attempts to capture the mermaid/woman).
+Such elements appear to have been included to force Hanks' Allen into choosing a life above or below sea level, but it's a decision that could've been made without the unnecessary action stuff - and, in the process, the film likely would've clocked in at a much more reasonable 90 minutes (as it is, Splash runs close to two hours).
+Still, for most of its running time, Splash is awfully entertaining and features a wonderful early performance from Hanks - with the film's romcom elements, including an appropriately uplifting finale, ensuring that the whole thing ends on an exceedingly positive note.

 Far and Away